 "Thanksgiving is Nat'l Family History Day.
 Talk to UR family about health conditions that run in UR family.
 Learn more http://m.cdc.gov/family.
 CDC 800-232-4636"

 3) Kaiser to Roll out Text Messaging Appointment Reminders (2009), Lessons Learned

 - Generic appointment reminders are more effective than specific ones: Mammogram appointment reminders that specified the test had a 2.96 percent unsubscribe rate, for example.

 - Patients aged 13 to 17 years old and 18 to 24 years old have the highest opt-out rate probably because they know how to opt-out.

 - Don’t have people draw inferences of what to do.
 Give them an action they can take.
 Ex.: “CalFresh (Food Stamps): You may stop receiving benefits at the end of the month.
 Questions?
 Call (555) 555-5555.”

-- Testing with users/recipients of text messages should occur at least twice prior to deployment.
+- Testing with contacts/recipients of text messages should occur at least twice prior to deployment.